ssokolova01/Visualization-Projects/HackBio_Visualization_Stage_2/README.md

 # Stage 2 — Data Visualization in R #

-**The main visualization stage of the HackBio 2025 bioinformatics internship, made up of two separate assignments:**
+**The main visualization stage of the HackBio Data Visualization in Bio (vizbio) Internship, made up of two separate assignments:**

 | | Assignment | Folder |
 |---|---|---|